STEP 1: Choose your Blogging Platform

 - Look for multilingual support in both different versions of your blog and for different multilingual plugins.

-- If you’re a beginner, consider looking for themes with website builders included.
+- If you’re a beginner, consider looking for themes with website or blog builders included.

 - Finally, look for themes with plenty of reviews and options for ongoing support.